Herman Haupt

 Herman Haupt (March 26, 1817 – December 14, 1905) was an American civil engineer and railroad construction engineer and executive.
-As a Union Army General during the American Civil War, he revolutionized U.S. military transportation, particularly the use of railroads.
+As an honorary Union Army General during the American Civil War, he revolutionized U.S. military transportation, particularly the use of railroads.

 Early and family life

 Haupt (whose first name was sometimes spelled Hermann) was born in Philadelphia, Pennsylvania, on March 26, 1817, the son of Jacob and Anna Margaretta Wiall Haupt.
 Jacob, a merchant, died when Herman was 12 years old, leaving Anna to support three sons and two daughters.
 Herman worked part-time to pay his school tuition, then in 1831 was appointed to the United States Military Academy at the age of 14 by President Andrew Jackson.
 He graduated in 1835 and was commissioned a second lieutenant in the 3rd U.S. Infantry that July.

 On August 30, 1838, in Gettysburg, Pennsylvania, he married Ann Cecelia (Celia) Keller, with whom he would have seven sons and four daughters.
 In the 1870 census, Louis, Herman, Charles, Frank and Alex were living at home with their parents in Philadelphia's Ward 10, as were their sisters Mary and Ella.